EventStore/documentation/docs/clients/grpc/getting-started/connecting.md

 </xode-block>
 </xode-group>

 When you read events from the stream, you get a collection of `ResolvedEvent` structures.
 The event payload is returned as a byte array and needs to be deserialized.
+See more advanced scenarios in [reading events documentation](../reading-events/README.md).